Gripe Water vs Gas Drops: The Difference

 Is Gripe Water Good For Colic?

 Among them, you may have seen claims that gripe water helps to relieve infant colic in addition to gas.
-Not only does the science not agree, but gripe water may actually be associated with bouts of infant constipation and vomiting, which can lead to even more crying.
-What some research does recommend is that healthcare providers educate parents on the misconceptions regarding gripe water, and teach them feeding practices that are safer and healthier for their babies.
+Not only does the science not agree, but it may actually be associated with bouts of infant constipation and vomiting, which can lead to even more crying.
+What some research does recommend is that healthcare providers educate parents on the misconceptions regarding this product and teach them feeding practices that are safer and healthier for their babies.

 In case you need more convincing, Michigan Medicine (named one of the best hospitals in the nation by U.S. News & World Report) even included gripe water on its list of “Harmful Treatments” for colic.
-The World Health Organization (WHO) also discourages using gripe water for colic due to the lack of evidence of its efficacy, as well as its risk of introducing bacteria into your baby’s system and interfering with their regular nutritional needs.
+The World Health Organization (WHO) also discourages using it as an aid for colic due to the lack of evidence of its efficacy, as well as its risk of introducing bacteria into your baby’s system and interfering with their regular nutritional needs.
 In short: the risks certainly seem to outweigh any potential benefits (unproven as they are).

 Though the cause of colic is unknown, a colicky baby may also suffer from gas as a result of swallowing air as they cry or feed.
-In that sense, yes, gas drops can help relieve gaseous symptoms.
+In that sense, yes, Mylicon can help relieve gaseous symptoms.
+(Discover the difference between colic vs. gas.)

 And fortunately, we have another tool in our colic-soothing arsenal.
 The probiotic Bifidobacteria animalis subsp.
 Lactis in our Infants’ Mylicon Daily Probiotic Drops has been studied extensively in clinical trials, and has been shown to support immunity and digestive health.
 This “good” bacteria has also been clinically shown to help reduce daily crying and fussiness in infants with colic by 50% or more over time when given daily.
 That’s right, clinically-backed help for colic is out there!